defiprime/defiprime1/eos.md

 ---
 layout: ecosystem
 title: EOS DeFi ecosystem
-metadescription: List of the best EOS Defi Products.
+metadescription: List of the best EOS DeFi Projects.
 DeFi is the movement that leverages decentralized networks to transform old financial products into trustless and transparent protocols that run without intermediaries.
 permalink: eos
 h1title: EOS DeFi ecosystem
 pagetitle: EOS DeFi ecosystem - List of the best EOS Defi Projects